Splanis/Wolt/README.md

 This is my pre-assignment task for Wolt's engineering intern position.

 # Overview
 This project was developed with React library.
 First of all, exclusively functional Components were used as they are more simple, comprehensive and understandable.
 The project logic is simple.
-Inside the <App /> Component there are two basic layout Components, <Navbar /> and <Footer />.
-The third Component is <Restaurants /> Component. <Restaurants /> Component gets its data from a Context API Component, <RestaurantsContext />.
+Inside the 'App' Component there are two basic layout Components, 'Navbar' and ''.
+The third Component is 'RestaurantsComponent'.
+'Restaurants' Component gets its data from a Context API Component, 'RestaurantsContext'.
 Context API was used as it's a good way to handle State globally in big projects in real-word.
-Inside <Restaurants /> Component there two Components.
-The first Component is <Sort /> which handles the alphabetically sort of Restaurants in ascending and descending.
-The second Component is <Restaurant /> which displays each Restaurant data like image, name, description, etc.
+Inside 'Restaurants' Component there two Components.
+The first Component is 'Sort' which handles the alphabetically sort of Restaurants in ascending and descending.
+The second Component is 'Restaurant' which displays each Restaurant data like image, name, description, etc.

 # Requirements
 The only requirement you will need to run the project is Node.js with NPM.